mk-fg/name-based-routing-policy-controller/README.rst

 Main script runs availability checks, but doesn't do anything beyond that by default.

+It expects a list of services/endpoints to check with ``-f/--check-list-file`` option, format for which is documented in `Check list file format`_ section below.

 It can run hook scripts/commands specified via ``--policy-*-cmd`` options to control whatever system used for connection workarounds, or send this data to unix socket, e.g. to something more privileged outside its sandbox that can tweak the firewall.